 8. Of Poseidon (The Syrena Legacy)

-The Syrena Legacy is a popular do mermaids in trilogies that won Gateway Readers Award Nominee.
+The Syrena Legacy is a famous do mermaid in trilogies that won the Gateway Readers Award Nominee.
 Our lead character has some draw to the water, and there’s a lot of romance in here, and you learn a lot about an underwater mermaid kingdom and all that stuff.
 It’s more dramatic and intense than the other books that I remember.
 If you love mermaid books with myth retellings, then you’ll love it.

 Author: Anna Banks